 Startup application: the first step in the startup process that includes entrepreneur information, a description of the startup business concept, and an initial feasibility study.

-Startup company: OTC defines a startup to be a new company that is spun out and given a license to commercialize University technology.
+Startup company: Technology Commercialization defines a startup to be a new company that is spun out and given a license to commercialize University technology.

 Technology Liaisons: work with investigators to seek out opportunities to patent or license discoveries, support researchers during commercialization, and respond to inquiries from the University community.